JustLearningThings/movie-match/README.md

 This is the list of services:
-- **Movie service**: which hold data about movies and manages the movie database
-- **User service**: which holds data about users and performs authorization
+- **Authentication service**: which holds data about users and performs authorization.
-- **Lobby service**: which creates rooms, assigns users to rooms, handles the room logic and computes matching results for users
+- **Lobby service**: which creates rooms, assigns users to rooms, handles the room logic and computes matching results for users, and alsos hold data about movies and manages the movie database

 A database for movies will be used.
 Another database will be used to hold user and room information.